Prof. Gabriele Oliva

-He is Associated Professor of Automatic Control at the University Campus Bio-Medico of Rome and the director of the second level Master in Homeland Security, the first in Italy and Europe.
+Roberto Setola is Full Professor of Automatic Control at the University Campus Bio-Medico of Rome and director of the second level Master in Homeland Security, the first of its kind in Italy and Europe.
 He was the coordinator of several EU CIPS projects and was involved in many other national and international projects related to CIP and Homeland Security.

 Dr. Clio di Marcello

-She is a foreign-languages professor in a private school where she teaches English and French.
+She has been a foreign-languages teacher in a private school where she tought English and French.
 She is an expert in the field of subtitling translation and book translation, thanks to her past work experiences and to her linguistic academic cv.